MarcWeber/gradualc/README.md

 https://www.linkedin.com/pulse/how-many-software-developers-world-codeninjainc
 https://en.wikipedia.org/wiki/GitHub

+# mixed language examples
+vite using esbuild which is written in GO
+All website using Webassembly
+bun using Zig for speed adding JS runtime on top
+...

 # How to read these *.md files
 Use search (github or clone and use editor) to follow them.
 It's fastest for typing.